UberChili/Todo/tasks/test.md

 If a task is marked as completed, the program must update said task in the file as well.
 For example:

 - [ ] Start working on todo CLI app

+- [x] This is a completed task
+- [x] Made some progress with my project today